liamzdenek/ferment-ai/README.md

     // Initialize other properties
   }

-  // Add methods as needed
+  // Add methods as needed.
+Setters for props, etc.
 }
 ```